MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab11_Export and Anonymize Data.md

 ## Exercise 2: Configure storage account for export

-1. [] Follow [**these instructions**](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/de-identified-export) for creating your anonymizationConfig.json file and placing it inside the anonymization container within your "expsa" storage account.
+1. [] Follow the instructions in the **Exporting de-identified data** article located [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/de-identified-export) for creating your anonymizationConfig.json file and placing it inside the anonymization container within your "expsa" storage account.

-2. [] Next, go [**here**](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-export-data) and follow the instructions for configuring your "expsa" storage account for the \$export operation.
-Read the note below about the FHIR service managed identity.
+2. [] Next, follow the instructions in the **Configure export settings and set up a storage account** article [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-export-data) for configuring your "expsa" storage account for the \$export operation Read the note below about the FHIR service managed identity.

 > [!NOTE] Note: When you deployed Azure components in Lab-07, a [managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) was automatically enabled for your FHIR service.
 That managed identity is what needs to be assigned the Storage Blob Data Contributor role in one of the ADLS Gen2 storage accounts in your resource group.
 The name of this storage account ends with "expsa".
 Keep in mind that you are configuring the storage account in this step (and not the FHIR service!).
 In the storage account, be careful not to add a role assignment to a service client or a service principal by mistake!